 Did you know that 46% of all search queries on Google have a local search intention?
 According to Google, every second local search leads to a store visit.

-So, the local search has a lot of potentials, but also some special aspects.
-In this article, you will learn what makes local search special and how you can optimise your website for it.
+So, the local search has a lot of potentials, but also some unique aspects.
+This article will teach you what makes local search unique and how you can optimise your website for it.

 What is Local SEO?

 Local SEO is the part of search engine optimisation that focuses on improving the ranking of websites in local search engine results.
 Since Google has the largest market share in the United Kingdom, we will focus on Google.

 Google does not evaluate local search results according to complete the same factors.
 Furthermore, some special features are only present in local search:

 The 3 Pack, also called Local Pack, is a box in the local search results that displays three companies plus a map with their locations.
 In 2015, there were seven results displayed here, but since then, the number has been reduced.

 Unlike the regular search results, the local search often finds directories in the top positions.